What is a USI?

 VET delivered in secondary schools

 VET delivered in secondary schools are training programs undertaken by school students as part of the senior secondary certificate that provide credit towards a nationally recognised VET qualification within the Australian Qualifications Framework.
-This training may be provided either directly by the school if they are an RTO or in the school by an RTO.
+This training may be provided either directly by the school if they are an education or training provider or in the school by an education or training provider.

 Schools providing training can assist their students by: